Inclusive Film Festival (IFF): 17 December 2021

 Film festival program

-There'll be popcorn, drinks, chocolate, fresh rice paper rolls served, and BYO food is also fine to bring.
+There will be free popcorn, drinks, and snacks on the night and BYO food is also fine to bring.

 Register to attend